 My psychologist has told me that I need to trust myself and then I’ll start to trust another man and know what I deserve from a relationship.
 But I don’t even know what that means or where to start.

 I tried, I tried to open up and let the walls down to someone I thought was genuine but it didn’t work.
-The reminder of why I’m dented was all too fresh and not something I was able to move forward and break through and neither was he so in the end it was easier to walk away.
+The reminder of why I’m dented was all too fresh and not something I was able to move forward and break through and neither was he so, in the end, it was easier to walk away.

 Then I have these 4 amazing little people.
 4 little people who depend on me for everything.

 When my marriage was ending I made a promise to myself that those little people would always always always come first.
-I have witnessed first hand the affects on children long term of jumping from relationship to relationship and introducing boyfriends to children too early and that is never something I ever want to put my kids through.
+I have witnessed first hand the effects on children long term of jumping from relationship to relationship and introducing boyfriends to children too early and that is never something I ever want to put my kids through.
 Right now I don’t want my kids to have to share their time with me with someone else.
 They deserve to just spend time with Mum without the confusion of adding a boyfriend into the fold.
 The timing just isn’t right, they’re too young.
-Maybe in a few years time when I can focus on a relationship without it interfering with being a Mum, maybe then I will consider something a little more long term, but for now my focus and my priority is the children.
+Maybe in a few years time when I can focus on a relationship without it interfering with being a Mum, maybe then I will consider something a little more long term, but for now, my focus and my priority is the children.
 Even if or when the long term relationship comes along I’d be really reluctant to introduce him to the children unless we were ready to move in together.
 I love my children too much to introduce them to someone I’ve been dating for a matter of weeks or months.
-Yes, the children are a huge part of me and my life but my job as their mother is to protect them and having a revolving door of partners and having them thinking that lifestyle is normal is not the example I want to set for my children.
+Yes, the children are a huge part of me and my life but my job as their mother is to protect them and having a revolving door of partners and having them think that lifestyle is normal is not the example I want to set for my children.

 I would love to fall in love again one day but does it have to be straight away?
 Can’t I just focus on my kids?
 They are only young once, I will never get this time back with them again and I would hate to look back on this phase of my life to see that I was focused on the wrong person rather than the 4 little people who matter.